jg8481/go-language-rpa-tests/README.md

 - https://www.harryrobinson.net/
 - https://testoptimal.com/ref/starwest-2006-mbt-tutorial.pdf

-### [RPA Bonus Features] Slack bot + Listener Interface + Combined Test Metrics Results
+### [RPA Bonus Features] Slack-bot + Listener Interface + Combined Test Metrics Results

-The Slack bot is a part of the `generic-automation.robot` file, and will send a Slack message using [slacktee](https://github.com/coursehero/slacktee) when any tests fail.
+The Slack-bot is a part of the `generic-automation.robot` file, and will send a Slack message using [slacktee](https://github.com/coursehero/slacktee) when any tests fail.
 The screenshots below demonstrate how a Model-based Test failure is sent to a specific Slack channel.

 ![Test Failure](./images/image3.png)